John Lawrence, 1st Baron Lawrence: Return to England

-In 1870 he was elected to represent the Chelsea division of the London School Board, and was appointed Chairman at the first board meeting.
+In 1870 Lawrence was elected to represent the Chelsea division of the London School Board, and was appointed chairman at the first board meeting.
 He resigned from the position in November 1873.

 Lawrence briefly returned to the public sphere in 1878 as a critic of the Conservative government's Afghan policy in the months preceding the Second Afghan War.
-He was nominated Chairman of an influential committee to oppose the policy of Lord Lytton and the Indian government, and to oppose annexation and imperialism.
+He was nominated chairman of an influential committee to oppose the policy of Lord Lytton and the Indian government, and to oppose annexation and imperialism.

 Lawrence died in London on 27 June 1879, aged 68 and was buried at Westminster Abbey.
 A memorial bust of Lawrence by the sculptor Thomas Woolner was later erected in the nave of the Abbey.

 Family

-Lawrence married Harriette Katherine, daughter of The Reverend Richard Hamilton, in 1841.
-They had 4 sons and 6 daughters:
+Lawrence married Harriette Catherine, daughter of The Reverend Richard Hamilton, in 1841.
+They had four sons and six daughters: